 The solution is not a quick fix and it is resource intensive but it can deliver results over the medium to long term.
 It requires sales working closely with marketing to identify key personnel to target and their needs.

 Fear of change is a natural human emotion and it can also have a real impact on overcoming the competition.
-A change away from something that may be working but is not ideal tends to be avoided because there is an in built perception that change will lead to a negative result.
+A change away from something that is working but is not ideal tends to be avoided.
+There is often a perception that change will lead to a negative result.

-Establish A Position To Strike When The Opportunity Arises
+Use ABM To Establish A Position To Strike

 A drip, drip approach is required so that the influencer recognises you are there, you know your business and market and that you are a credible source.
-Case studies are the holy grail of content but when they are not available any information that addresses your customers’ key questions or needs is helpful.
+Case studies are the holy grail of content.
+When they are not available any information that addresses your customers’ key questions or needs is helpful.

-The battle to win over competitor key accounts is never easy and there is no quick fix but by delivering valuable and engaging content to the key influencers your competitor has failed to cover you can at least give yourself the best chance over the medium to long term.
+The battle to win over competitor key accounts is never easy and there is no quick fix.
+Using a ABM process to deliver valuable and engaging content to key personnel can at least deliver opportunities to exploit over the medium term.